-Reviews of Best Point and Shoot Cameras Under 300
+Reviews Of Best Point And Shoot Cameras Under 300 In 2023

 With this camera, you can choose scene modes for portraits, low light settings, snow scenes, and fireworks.
-The camera also has automatic settings for backlit portraits, backlit subjects, and sunsets.
+The camera also has Creative Shot with Retro, Monochrome, Special and Natural effect.

 In P mode, you can access and customize some of the camera’s setting, such as ISO sensitivity.
 Use Tv mode if you want to select the shutter speed and let the camera select the aperture and ISO settings.
 In Av mode, you can select the aperture size while the camera chooses the corresponding ISO and shutter setting.
 M mode gives you full manual control of all of the camera’s settings.